 Microwave on high for 3 minutes.
 Time may vary depending on your microwave model.

-Right out of the microwave poke holes in the top of the bread pudding with a fork, then drizzle 1 tbsp Silk Almond for Coffee Hazelnut on top.
+Right out of the microwave poke holes in the top of the bread pudding with a fork, then drizzle 1 tablespoon of Silk Almond for Coffee Hazelnut on top.
 It will soak into the bread pudding and sweeten it perfectly!

 Top with a dollop of Silk Cultured Coconut, if desired, and more chopped hazelnuts.